Trusted Information. Empowered People. Digital Leadership.

 The Gartner Enterprise Information & Master Data Management will help you develop a "short list" of technology and service providers who can meet your particular needs.
 You'll receive exclusive access to some of the world's leading technology and service providers in a variety of settings.

-Gartner has been made aware that a service provider called Exhibition Housing Management has contacted a number of individuals who are attending our conference to offer hotel reservation services.
-Exhibition Housing Management does not represent Gartner, nor have we authorized them to contact attendees on our behalf.
+Gartner has been made aware that service providers, such as Exhibition Housing Management, have contacted a number of individuals who are attending our conference to offer hotel reservation services and/or sell copies of the confidential attendee list.